dmacdonald750/no-framework-tutorial/pages/03-error-handler.md

 An alternative package would be: [PHP-Error](https://github.com/JosephLenton/PHP-Error)

-To install a new package,
+Install the new package,

 ```
 composer require filp/whoops
 ```

 But you can't use it yet.
 PHP won't know where to find the files for the classes.
 For this you will need an autoloader, ideally a [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloader.
 Composer already takes care of this for you, so you only have to add a `require __DIR__ . '/../vendor/autoload.php';` to your `Bootstrap.php`.

+Now register the error handler:

 Then after the error handler registration, throw an `Exception` to test if everything is working correctly.
 Your `Bootstrap.php` should now look similar to this: